airtoall/papr-firmware/Product/README.md

 8. Edit the new file `board.txt` and add the line `build.f_cpu=8000000L`
 9. Do `Build > Configuration Manager...` and set Active Solution Configuration to `Release`
 11. Optional: add to your new project a copy of Hardware.h, Hardware.cpp, MySerial.h, and MySerial.cpp.
 Use the initialization code and pin defintions in Hardware to help you run the board correctly.

-Debugger: I have not succeeded in using a debugger on the PAPR.
-If you figure out how to do it, please update this Readme with instructions.

 ### Setting up `avrdude`